aridag/TDA_PSEUDOTIME/README.md

 ![Topological Map](https://github.com/aridag/TDA_PSEUDOTIME/blob/master/TopologicalMap.png)

-5. Create the Minimum Spanning Tree (MST) and retrieve Trajectories
-- Weight the edges of the network with mean time (mean time of the observation in the edges)
+5. Weight the edges of the network with mean time (mean time of the observation in the edges)

+6. Find Clusters
+- Apply community detection clustering to the topology using the weighted edges
+- Enrich the topology with clustering infromation (colours)

+7. Create the Minimum Spanning Tree (MST) and retrieve Trajectories
 - Create clusters based on the weighted edges
 - Create and plot the Minimum Spanning Tree